Bugle 4017 – Evolution special

 That is coming right from the top of the charts.

-Well, you don't know what happens to them, just because it looks like they might be on their way to the formidable death.
+Well, you don't know what happens to them, just because it looks like they might be on their way to the inevitable death.
+There's a sequel where that alien spaceship swoops down and catches them.

 They just made a sequel where it was vultures pecking their corpses for two hours.